 Studies of Mueller matrix-based scatterometry for advanced materials and technology nodes.
 It is resent that complete Mueller matrix measurements are possible.
 These measurements open the possibility of studying a wide range of materials that so far have been deemed too complex to measure, and for which data are consequently unavailable.

 Developing the method for determining the complex refractive index of ultra-thin films (< 10 nm).
-Modelling and design of new optical sensors using CompleteEASE[®] [22].

 Studying interfaces in organic and inorganic multilayer systems in co-operation with the Laboratory of Organic Materials.